 Then I had a trainer who became a really good friend and I followed her from one gym to another and got a bit stronger and a little more aware about this world of fitness.
 She suggested I give yoga a try.

 I took a yoga class or two.
 Which I hated.

 Didn’t get it, didn’t want to get it.
-I took a meditation class with two friends.
-10 minutes into it, two of us bailed and were in the bar ordering martinis and laughing about what a bizarre experience THAT was.
+I took a meditation class with friends.
+10 minutes into it, we bailed and were in the bar ordering martinis and laughing about what a bizarre experience THAT was.